taryue/taryue.github.io/_pages/about.md

 * Jun, 2023.
 I gave a talk on microbiome-metabolome interaction at ICSA, Ann Arbor, 2023.
 * Apr, 2023.
 I will give a talk on microbiome-metabolome interaction at the Department of Mathematics and Statistics, Texas Tech University.
 * Mar, 2023.
 I will give a talk on microbiome-metabolome interaction at the Department of Statistics, University of Kentucky.
-* Sep, 2022.
-I will give a talk on [T2-DAG](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab770/6424893?guestAccessKey=5e9dfd22-232d-4a4b-a9f0-35ddf8580f8f) at the Department of Epidemiology and Biostatistics, University of Arizona.
-* Aug, 2022.
-I gave a talk on regression analysis for multi-view microbiome data at 2022 JSM.
-* Jun, 2022.
-I gave a talk on regression analysis for multi-view microbiome data at 2022 ICSA.